martinmalamov/Car-Rent/README.md

 7.In details page you can see information about this this car plus photo of rented car.</br>
 If you are owner of this publication you will be able to either edit or delete this rent with </br>double red pair buttons(Edit this rent(edit) and Close this rent(delete)).</br>
 If you are not owner you will be able to join this rent after you fill a form with day and time.</br>
-After that you will be redirect to schedule-appointment page where you can check your schedule and</br> your current status about your request.Statuses are three ( Pending...(initial) , Approved and </br>Declined).</br>The owner should first check your request and then to assess it.
+After that you will be redirect to schedule-appointment page where you can check your schedule and</br> your current status about your request.</br>
+Statuses are three ( Pending...(initial) , Approved and Declined).</br>The owner should first check your request and then to assess it.